 Home ► Blog ► Statue of Limitations: A General Guide to the SoL

 Disclaimer: Statute of limitations vary state-by-state and case-by-case.
 This is by no means a definitive guide to the statute of limitations.
 The purpose of this guide is to help you better understand what statute of limitations are, how they work, and when they are applied.

 The statute of limitations (SoL) is a statute prescribing a period of limitation for the bringing of certain kinds of legal action.

 In layman’s terms, SoL limits the amount of time a plaintiff has to file a complaint to initiate a lawsuit after an accident, injury or another incident.
-SoL differ state-by-state, and even within each state, SoL varies for different types of cases.
+SoL differ state-by-state, and even within each state, statutory limitations vary for different types of cases.

 The purposes of an established SoL are to disallow lawsuits from hanging on indefinitely (1) and to keep evidence fresh (2).

 Statutes of limitations apply to nearly all types of cases.
-There are two types of SoL: criminal statute of limitations (1) & civil statute of limitations (2).
+There are two types of SoL – a criminal statute of limitations (1) and the civil statute of limitations (2).